Importance of Integrating Water and Land Use

 How does water planning interact with land use planning?

-• identify water supplies and facilities sufficient to meet public and private infrastructure needs reasonably anticipated or identified in the planning process.
+- estimate a range of water supplies and facilities sufficient to meet public and private infrastructure needs to support the potential public and private development described in the comprehensive plan.

 The degree of integration between long-range water planning and land use planning varies by community.
 In some areas, a water provider references a local government’s future land use maps to plan its water system to accommodate anticipated growth.
 In other communities, the Will Serve Letter, which indicates that a water provider will serve a new development, may be the extent of communication between the provider and land use authority.
 More integrated planning also exists, from counties utilizing water master plans to inform land use plans to municipal water allocation policies, where certain water supplies are set aside for uses that fulfill the vision of the local comprehensive plan.